 Children are impressionable.
 They do not have the mental and emotional maturity to discern when they are being negatively influenced.
 Some children are more susceptible to being lead astray than others.

-Homeschooling enables parents to protect their children from adverse influences whether that comes in a form of a teacher, convincing a child of something that conflicts with the family’s worldview or a peer that entices a child into bad behavior or attitudes.
+Homeschooling enables parents to protect their children from adverse influences whether that comes in a form of a teacher convincing a child of something that conflicts with the family’s worldview or a peer that entices a child into bad behavior or attitudes.
 All parents must “open the funnel” eventually, allowing their children to practice navigating the world, but the proper time for testing the waters can be different for each child.
-Exposing children to negative influences before they have established a strong root system of beliefs and have acquired the ability to be critical thinkers can prove disastrous.
+Exposing children to negative influences before they have established a strong system of beliefs and acquired critical thinking skills can prove disastrous.
 Homeschooling can guard against the effect of injurious influences and give parents the time they need to prepare their children to handle themselves wisely and to make good choices.

-When I first began homeschooling, I thought it was entirely about the children.
-It wasn’t long before I learned, that it wasn’t only about the children; it was about me and my husband too.
+When I first began to homeschool, I thought it was entirely about the children.
+It wasn’t long before I learned that it was about the parents too.

-When you want to disciple or teach a person, you quickly realize that you can’t impart something that you do not possess yourself.
+When you seek to disciple a person, you quickly realize that you can’t impart something you do not possess yourself.
 It was genius of God to create the family.
-He knew that nothing would motivate us to be conformed into His image more than the task of raising the little people, who we brought into the world and love more than we love our own life.
+He knew that nothing would motivate us to be conformed into His image more than the task of raising the little people we brought into the world.
 Homeschooling has forced us to our knees in prayer many times.
-We are thankful for the homeschooling moments that have centered us and caused us to seek the Lord more diligently.
+We are thankful for the homeschool moments that have centered us and caused us to seek the Lord more diligently.

 Through the years, homeschooling has caused us to cross paths with many astute and thoughtful people, who have sharpened us in many ways.
 We have found ourselves considering issues we’re not sure we would have ever thought about had we not been challenged by other parent educators.